-Zepp is a motion-sensor training system that has been helping people analyze and improve their technique for a a number of yeasr now.
-The original Zepp Golf Swing Analyzer is a small sensor you attach to your glove in a mount.
-Download the companion app, pair up, and a bunch of fascinating swing data is sent to your smartphone via Bluetooth.
-The array of sensors uses an accelerometer to track hip movements, and notes everything from the speed of your hands to the tempo of your forward and backswing, before showing your data in the app which flashes up in less than a second after you’ve hit the ball.
+Zepp is a motion-sensor training system that has been helping people analyze and improve their technique for a a number of years now.
+You attach to your glove in a mount, download the companion app, pair up, and a bunch of fascinating swing data is sent to your smartphone via Bluetooth.
+The array of sensors notes everything in real-time, from the speed of your hands to the tempo of your forward and backswing.

-The key change in Zepp 2 is in its design, going from a square to a slightly smaller and more rounded design. packs a bigger eight-hour-lasting battery, two gyroscopes instead of one, two accelerometers, and upgraded Bluetooth Low Energy for better connectivity and battery life.
+The key change in Zepp 2 is in its design, going from a square to a slightly smaller and more rounded shape.
+The gizmo packs a bigger eight-hour-lasting battery, two gyroscopes instead of one, two accelerometers, and upgraded Bluetooth Low Energy for better connectivity and battery life.
 The addition of new sensors means that the second-generation Zepp is more accurate.

 Another big change is the Smart Coach feature.
-Essentially, the new app will provide advice to help you improve your game.
+Essentially, Zepp will now provide actionable advice to help you improve your game.
 After a few swings the app will pinpoint specific areas of your game that you should focus on.

 Elsewhere, the features look pretty much the same as the previous generation.
 You can review data, look at visual charts of your shots, and compare them to professional’s swings to see where you’re going wrong.
 Even if you don’t grasp all the stats at first, they’re presented as easy-to-understand visualisations.
 With the 3D view, you can watch and replay your swing from any angle.

 SwingTalk is unlike any other swing analyzer product.
-With this gadget, you get real-time audio feedback so you don’t need to stop and look at your smartphone display.
+In addition to visual, it adds real-time audio feedback so you don’t need to keep looking at your smartphone display.

 SwingTalk thoroughly analyzes your swing technique and dishes out comprehensive analysis data.
-It shows you the tempo, club speed, club trajectory, as well as actual movement of the shaft, key point analysis – shaft angles throughout the shaft.
+It shows you a host of statistics such as the tempo, club speed, club trajectory, as well as actual movement of the shaft, key point analysis – shaft angles throughout the shaft.

 The little device weighs only 0.3oz and is simple to install on the end of the grip.
 You can fit it to all kinds of golf clubs including drivers, woods, irons, wedges and putters.
 Swingtalk also analyzes your putting – and provides a comprehensive iOS and Android app.

-TruSwing churns out a variety of metrics including: swing tempo, speed, club-path measurements, critical club angles and more.
-Wwing metrics can be checked on your smartphone, or wrist using one of the compatible Approach watches such as the S4, S5, S6 and S20 as well as the Approach G7 and G8.
+TruSwing churns out a variety of metrics including swing tempo, speed, club-path measurements, critical club angles and more.
+Swing metrics can be checked on your smartphone or wrist using one of the compatible Approach watches such as the S4, S5, S6 and S20 as well as the Approach G7 and G8.

 Additionally, TruSwing collects data to produce 3D swing animations through the Garmin Connect mobile app on a smartphone or tablet.
 With these animated diagrams, you can view side-by-side swing comparisons to analyse your data in real-time.
 Individual swings can be analysed, and two swings can be overlaid on top of each other to compare and contrast.